Resources

 This is a byproduct of the “for national security reasons” argument that Google, Apple, Microsoft and Amazon also use when they provide the same access to these agencies.

-We know that hardware from China, such as Hauwai, most definitely provides a feed of all activity on the devices back to the CCP.
+We know that hardware from China, such as Huawei, most definitely provides a feed of all activity on the devices back to the CCP.
 We know that China has also secretly tried to embed components on motherboards to feed data back to the CCP.

 The same goes for hardware/software developed in Israel, Russia or nearly every other country on the planet.
 “For national security reasons” makes logical sense in all these cases… from their own national perspective.